Perfect Stovetop Steak: The Ultimate Guide to Juicy, Flavorful Results

 Roasted vegetables like Brussels sprouts, asparagus, or broccoli add a beautiful contrast in colour and texture.
 They also absorb the flavours from the pan, creating a delicious symphony on the plate.
 Roasted vegetables bring a sweetness and a satisfying earthiness to the dish, creating a balanced and delightful culinary experience.

-Mashed Potatoes: A Comforting Classic
+mashed potatoes: A Comforting Classic

-Creamy mashed potatoes are a classic pairing for steak.
+creamy mashed potatoes are a classic pairing for steak.
 They provide a comforting and satisfying texture that complements the richness of the meat.
 The creamy texture of mashed potatoes provides a wonderful contrast to the firm texture of the steak, creating a delightful textural experience.

 Sautéed Greens: A Touch of Freshness